-Don't just add these hashtags to your own posts, however.
-Click through to them and engage with the posts you see that are using them.
-A simple Like on someone's post, at the very least, might translate into a profile view or even a follow.
+Don’t just add these hashtags to the Instagram captions of your own posts, however.
+Click through and engage with the posts you see that are using them.
+A simple like on someone’s post, at the very least, might translate into a profile view or even a follow.

 Again, even if your posts aren’t reaching these users, you yourself can.

-If you’re struggling to generate enough Instagram content to get traction on the platform, or you want to make sure that specific content gets seen as much as possible, repurposing past posts is a good way to go, especially as your following grows.
+If you’re struggling to figure out what to post on Instagram to get traction on the platform or you want to make sure that specific content gets seen as much as possible, repurposing past posts is a good way to go, especially as your following grows.